strata-org/jverify/docs/guide/src/partial_verification.md

 # Partial Verification

 Given a codebase, you can configure what methods to verify.
-You can toggle verification on or off at the various levels in your code's hierarchy: `CLI`, `package`, `type`, `method`.
+You can toggle verification on or off at the various levels in your code's hierarchy: CLI, package, type, method.

 The CLI option `--verify-by-default` determines whether methods are verified by default or not.